 “That’s true.”
 Peter replied.
 “I remember.
 Yes he was always stopping her from going out.
 He couldn’t stand me.
 He once sent a message saying he would kill me if he caught me.
 He was a strange one really.
 Not a nice man to say the least.”

 Peter’s mother paused a little longer and then said.
 “Do you remember when you were quite ill that time?
 I think it was not long before you met that Dawn.
 You were about 15.
 You had that hernia operation and it all went bad with an infection.”

 Peter stopped and thought for a while and said.
 “Yeah I remember.
 In hospital for weeks I was.
 I couldn’t walk properly for ages.
 It hurt like hell.
 Why?”

 Peter’s mother then added.
 “You and Susan (Peter’s wife) never had any children did you and you are both too old now aren’t you?”

 Peter replied.
 “Well it’s just one of those things I suppose they just never came along for me and Susan.
 But what has that got to do with what we are talking about?”

-Peter thought about this for a while and said.
-“Yes I know but you never ever said anything to me about this.
-You never told me it was mumps.
-Me and Susan never had any tests.
-We never planned for kids, we just went with the flow.
-Anyway I never ever thought it was anything to do with me because of Dawn being pregnant all those years ago. …….
-Bloody hell!
-I just never thought about it!”
+Me and Susan never had any tests as we never really planned for kids! ….
+We just went with the flow! ….
+Anyway I never ever thought it was anything to do with me! ….
+Because Dawn getting pregnant all those years ago.
+I thought everything was normal again! …….
+Bloody hell! ….
+I just never thought about that!”

-Then Peter’s mother gave her answer loudly, almost shouting it at Peter.
-“Well son, you should be able to guess why now! ……………. and that’s the reason why I wouldn’t give that disgusting vile man any more money!”
+Then Peter’s mother interrupts him and says loudly almost shouting it at Peter.
+“Well son!
+You should be able to guess why now!
+I went back and asked the doctors about you after her fathers first visit.
+I thought it was all very strange.
+The doctors said it was extremely remote! …… and that’s the reason why I wouldn’t give that disgusting! .… Vile man! ….
+Any more money!”